jabbink/PokemonGoBot/README.md

 ## Immediately after starting I get a LoginFailedException

-Make sure the provided credentials in the `config.properties` file are correct.
+Make sure the provided credentials are correct.

 If you're using PTC, your credentials are correct and your password is longer than 15 characters, only enter the first 15 characters of your account and the login should work.